splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	ListMemberGroups(member string, resp ...*http.Response) ([]string, error)
 	/*
 		ListMemberPermissions - identity service endpoint
-		Returns the set of permissions granted to the member within the tenant
+		Returns a set of permissions granted to the member within the tenant.
 		Parameters:
 			member: The member name.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided